StreetScout

 Where is Glenelg North?

-Glenelg North is a suburb of South Australia, Australia.
+Glenelg North is a suburb of South Australia, Australia, in the Holdfast Bay local government area.

 What is the population of Glenelg North?